 News

-For an introduction to opportunities to inform technology policy that excite me, see The Hidden Cause of Traffic Jams—and How to Solve Them (NOVA, 2022) and How Cities Can Reshape Cars (TEDxMIT, 2021).
+For a gentle introduction to how I think about advancing sociotechnical systems, see The Hidden Cause of Traffic Jams—and How to Solve Them (NOVA, 2022) and How Cities Can Reshape Cars (TEDxMIT, 2021).

 Teaching